it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/public_asset_scanning.rst

    * Sign up for free remote penetration testing by contacting :term:`CISA` at |CISA_vuln_email| with the subject line "Requesting Cyber Hygiene Services."

+#.
+Sign up for the EI-ISAC's `Vulnerability Disclosure Program <https://www.cisecurity.org/ei-isac/ei-isac-services/vdp>`_ to allow the wide-ranging talent of security researchers to improve the security of your systems.

 Cost-Effective Tools
 **********************************************